Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Our Approach:

 \subsubsection{Motivation}

 The utility of data is defined as the extent to which it contributes to reducing the model loss.
-DNNs utilize gradients to update model parameters to minimize loss, making it straightforward to exploit the mean square error (MSE) between gradients associated with $x$ and $x^*$ as the utility metric, \ie, $UM(x^*,x)=|| \nabla_{\theta} \mathcal{L}(F_{\theta}(x^*),y) - \nabla_{\theta} \mathcal{L}(F_{\theta}(x),y) ||_2^2$.
-However, adopting the vanilla form of MSE treats all gradient elements equally.
-Consequently, minimizing the distance between gradient elements at different positions yields identical improvements in utility, disregarding the varying contributions of different parameters on model performance.
+DNNs utilize gradients to update model parameters to minimize loss, making it straightforward to exploit the mean square error (MSE) between gradients generated by $x$ and $x^*$ as the utility metric, \ie, $UM(x^*,x)=|| \nabla_{\theta} \mathcal{L}(F_{\theta}(x^*),y) - \nabla_{\theta} \mathcal{L}(F_{\theta}(x),y) ||_2^2$.
+However, employing the MSE in its vanilla form treats every gradient element without distinction, neglecting that some parameters may exert a more pronounced influence.

-We customize a weighted MSE to more effectively evaluate the utility contained in $x^*$.
+To address this, we customize a weighted MSE to more effectively evaluate the utility contained in $x^*$.
 The overall idea of weighted MSE is to endow the gradients of important parameters with higher weights, so as to pay more attention to aligning the gradients of important parameters associated with $x$ and $x^*$.
+While existing parameter importance estimation techniques exist, they often incur high computational overhead (See Appendix \ref{weighting_mechanism_comparison}).
+We instead design a lightweight weighting mechanism that trades off a slight performance compromise for considerable savings in computational costs.

 To determine the weights, we consider two factors: element-wise weight along with layer-wise weight.
 The product of element-wise weight and layer-wise weight is used as the ultimate weight for the corresponding gradient element.